Nkanziii/EMI-Assessment-25-26/README.md

 # Summary of final version

-The final version of my project is a pipeline using pretrained models, that generates images, grabbed from News apis the top headlines of today, and with detailed prompting, picks the top 3 emotions with the highest score resonating to the headlines and what emotions they evoke and generates images based on this.
+The final version of my project is a pipeline using pretrained Ai models, that generates images, grabbed from News apis the top headlines of today, and with detailed prompting, picks the top 3 emotions with the highest score resonating to the headlines and what emotions they evoke and generates images based on this.
 This was a trial and error as in the beginning getting it to escape that neutral safe space was difficult to do.

 # Evaluation